tket Advanced Free 7/8 in series 60 minutes By

 • Use pytket-quantinuum to submit to H-series trapped-ion hardware, which natively supports ZZPhase gates for efficient Hamiltonian simulation.

-• Explore pytket-cirq and pytket-braket for AWS and Google backends.
+• Explore pytket-braket for AWS Braket devices (including IonQ, IQM, and Rigetti hardware).

 • For error mitigation on top of compiled circuits, combine tket with Mitiq; tket handles compilation, Mitiq wraps execution with zero-noise extrapolation or probabilistic error cancellation.